fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Import-AzureRmAutomationDscConfiguration.md

 ```

 ## DESCRIPTION
-The **Import-AzureRmAutomationDscConfiguration** cmdlet imports an APS Desired State Configuration (DSC) configuration into azure_2 Automation.
+The **Import-AzureRmAutomationDscConfiguration** cmdlet imports an Azure PowerShell Desired State Configuration (DSC) configuration into Azure Automation.
-Specify the path of an APS script that contains a single DSC configuration.
+Specify the path of an Azure PowerShell script that contains a single DSC configuration.

 ## EXAMPLES